Anjali2806/Personal_Portfolio/README.md

 # How to run this project

-Clone the project using command
+* Clone the project using command - git clone https://github.com/Anjali2806/Personal_Portfolio.git
-Open the project in your prefered code editor.
+* Open the project in your prefered code editor.
-Run the index.html file in your prefered web browser.
+* Run the index.html file in your prefered web browser.